Advanced Specialty Education Program in Prosthodontics

 Camera & Computer: $2,900.00 (first year only)

 A revenue sharing program has been implemented for qualifying students.
-Post-graduate students will have the opportunity of earning compensation of up to 20% of applied cash from services that they provide.
+Post-graduate students will have the opportunity of earning compensation of up to 20% of applied cash (collections) from services that they complete.
 Payments are processed twice annually.

 Estimated salaries information for Prosthodontists can be found on the ONET website using the SOC code 29-1024.